-The City contributes to the City of Warr Acres Plan and Trust in the form of The Oklahoma Municipal Retirement System Master Defined Benefit Plan and Trust, an agent multiple employer defined benefit plan, for all eligible employees except for those covered by the Police and Firefighter Pension Systems.
+The City contributes to the City of Warr Acres Plan and Trust in the form of The Oklahoma Municipal Retirement System Master Defined Benefit Plan and Trust, an agent multiple employer - defined benefit plan, for all eligible employees except for those covered by the Police and Firefighter Pension Systems.
 Administration of the City's individual plan rests with the City Council.
 The overall operations of OkMRF are supervised by a nine-member Council of Trustees elected by the participating municipalities.
-JP Morgan Chase of Oklahoma City acts as administrator and securities custodian.
+Chase bank acts as administrator and securities custodian.

+CITY OF WARR ACRES, OKLAHOMA ANNUAL FINANCIAL STATEMENTS As of and for the Year Ended December 31, 2017

-Eligibility Factors, Contribution Methods and Benefit Provisions a.
-Eligible to Participate Full-time, non-uniformed employees of the City upon hire.
+Eligibility Factors, Contribution Methods and Benefit Provisions

-Provision OkMRF Plan

-b.
-Contribution Requirements:

--Authorization By City ordinance

--Actuarially Determined Yes

--Employer Rate 15.13% of covered payroll

--Employee Rate 4% of earnings

-c.
-Period Required to Vest 10 years of credited service

-d.
-Eligibility for Distribution -Normal retirement at age 65 with 10 years of service e.
+Provision OkMRF Plan a.
+Eligible to Participate Full-time, non-uniformed employees of the City upon hire b.
+Contribution Requirements: -Authorization By City ordinance -Actuarially Determined Yes -Employer Rate 15.58% of covered payroll -Employee Rate 4% of earnings c.
+Period Required to Vest 10 years of credited service d.
+Eligibility for Distribution -Normal retirement at age 65 with 10 years of service 0 -Early retirement at age 55 with 10 years of service -Disability retirement with 10 years of service -Marital death benefit with 10 years of service e.
 Benefit Determination Base Final average salary - the average of the five highest consecutive annual salaries out of the last 10 calendar years of service f.
-Benefit Determination Methods:

--Early retirement at age 55 with 10 years of service -Disability retirement with 10 years of service -Marital death benefit with 10 years of service termination

--Normal Retirement 2.625% of final average salary multiplied by credited years of service -Early Retirement

-Actuarially reduced benefit based upon age and years of service at

--Disability Retirement Same as normal retirement

--Death Benefit 50% of employee's accrued benefit, but terminates upon spouse g.
+Benefit Determination Methods: -Normal Retirement 2.625% of final average salary multiplied by credited years of service -Early Retirement Actuarially reduced benefit based upon age and years of service at termination -Disability Retirement Same as normal retirement -Death Benefit 50% of employee's accrued benefit, but terminates upon spouse remarriage -Prior to 10 Years Service Return of employee contributions with accrued interest g.
 Form of Benefit Payments Normal form is a 60 months certain and life thereafter basis.

--Prior to 10 Years Service Return of employee contributions with accrued interest actuarial equivalent.

-Employee may elect, with City consent, optional form based on a.
-Actuarial Cost Method Entry age normal b.
-Rate of Return on Investments 7.5% c.
-Projected Salary Increase Rates by age d.
-Post Retirement Cost-of-Living Increase N/A e.
-Inflation Rate Separate inflation rate not available; inflation included in projected salary increase
+Employee may elect, with City consent, optional form based on actuarial equivalent.

-Actuarial Assumptions
+For fiscal year 2016 the City elected to contribute 16.84% of covered payroll.

-For Plan Year July 1, 2015 (Date of Last Actuarial Valuation)
+Actuarial Assumptions For Plan Year July 1, 2016 (Date of Last Actuarial Valuation)